The main focus for this release was enabling direct integration with different large language models.

 1. Document Parsing

-We now use a chain of models from various providers to extract content from unstructured files such as PDFs, images, and Excel sheets.
+We now use a chain of models from various providers to seamlessly extract content from unstructured files such as PDFs, images, and Excel sheets.

 This is particularly useful when documents must be linked back to purchase order lines across the supply chain, providing a traceable and reconciled document flow.
 Similarly, supply chain audits can now be automated and scaled through integrated workflows that validate supplier relationships by cross-referencing key information extracted from documents shared by both upstream and downstream entities.